atrox39/Oryn-Cli/README.md

 ### Create Custom Middleware

-You may use the following command to generate a new custom middleware for your Oryn project:
+You may use the following command to generate a new custom middleware for your Lucifer project:

 ```bash
 oryn m <middleware>